livegnik/2way-poc-design/02-architecture/managers/08-app-manager.md

 During application registration, the App Manager performs the following actions in strict order:

-* Allocate a new app_id.
+* Allocate a new `app_id` per the uniqueness and monotonicity constraints in `01-protocol/01-identifiers-and-namespaces.md`.
-* Persist the registry entry.
+* Persist the registry entry so declaration-before-use rules in `01-protocol/01-identifiers-and-namespaces.md` are upheld.
 * Declare the application identifier as globally valid within the backend per `01-protocol/01-identifiers-and-namespaces.md`.
-* Instruct the Storage Manager to create all per application tables.
+* Instruct the Storage Manager to create all per application tables so the per-app data isolation invariants in `01-protocol/02-object-model.md` are satisfied.
 * Ensure an application keypair exists via the Key Manager per `01-protocol/05-keys-and-identity.md`.
 * Ensure the application identity Parent and pubkey Attribute exist in the system graph, satisfying `01-protocol/05-keys-and-identity.md`.
 * Make the application available for schema loading and OperationContext binding so that OperationContext construction described in `01-protocol/00-protocol-overview.md` and the `app_id` field requirements in `01-protocol/03-serialization-and-envelopes.md` have a registered target.